SHARE

 New flight adds to travel options between Denmark and northern England

-The 29-seat plane at Humberside airport before departure to Esbjerg, December 2022.
-The new flight from Humberside to Esbjerg started on 14th December 2022.
-Photo: Emma Firth, The Local
+The 29-seat plane at Humberside Airport before departure to Danish city Esbjerg in December 2022.
+Photo: Emma Firth/The Local

 The new flight route opened on December 14th and operates three times a week on Monday, Wednesday and Friday.